Tobanp/av-guidance/privacy.md

 # Privacy
-The manufacturer must submit to the Chief Privacy Officer a report detailing the company´s efforts to protect consumer privacy.
+The manufacturer must submit to the Chief Privacy Officer a report detailing the company´s efforts to protect consumer privacy upon deployment and every two years thereafter.

 Manufacturers´ privacy policy shall include: